 Intergovernmental - State.
 Monies obtained by the District from State Sources.
-76% of this revenue is State school funding revenue, casino revenue, and Medicaid reimbursement revenue.
-22% is property tax rollback/homestead reimbursement and the balance is mostly pass-through dollars to our two nonpublic schools.
-FY24 revenue is estimated to increase .1%.
-The State legislature is currently negotiating changes to the school funding formula.
-We may receive additional dollars but that is not guaranteed at the moment.
-FY25 is estimated to be flat with slight increases projected for FY26 and FY27.
+77% of this revenue is State school funding revenue, casino revenue, and Medicaid reimbursement revenue.
+21% is property tax rollback/homestead reimbursement and the balance is mostly pass-through dollars to our two nonpublic schools.
+FY25 revenue is estimated to decrease by 7.4%.
+FY25 is the second year of the biennium for the current State budget.
+Funding is projected to remain at the FY25 level for FY26 through FY28.